cloudoperators/greenhouse-extensions/alerts/ui/README.md

 ### Silence Templates

-`silenceTemplates`: SilenceTemplates are used in the Modal (schedule silence) to allow pre-defined silences to be used to scheduled maintenance windows.
+Defines pre-configured silences available in the schedule silence modal for setting up maintenance windows.
 The format consists of a list of objects including description, editable_labels (array of strings specifying the labels that users can modify), fixed_labels (map containing fixed labels and their corresponding values), status, and title.

 Example: